chun-eric/bazaar_ecommerce/README.md

 - Created a Latest Collections Component to render the latest 10 products
 - Created a Title Component to Dynamically Render the Title for Each products to display
 - Created a Product Item Component to map over for the Latest Collection
+- Created Best Seller Component to map over for the Best Seller Collection